What is the difference between Consent and consensus?

-Consent is a default “yes,” with the caveat that all decision-makers have blind spots, so they must test proposals for consent with people who will be meaningfully affected.
-This is a step intended to reveal blind spots and mitigate negative impacts before taking action.
+Consent is a default “yes,” with the caveat that all decision-makers have gaps in awareness or understanding, so they must test proposals for consent with people who will be meaningfully affected.
+This is a step intended to reveal these gaps and mitigate negative impacts before taking action.
 Decision-makers agree to slow down and adapt proposals to meet concerns when they arise, in a spirit of prioritizing trust and relationship.

 “Out of consent” does not mean “convince me.”